vendus/vendus-sdk-php/docs/examples/documents/documents_create.md

 ?>
 ```

-If it is a new client, you may send full information about him and a new record will created.
+If it is a new client, you may send full information about him and a new record will be created.

 ```php
 <?php